Skip to main content

 10 Tax-Saving Strategies

-While there is some strategy to tax planning, the actual tasks and concepts involved are pretty straight-forward.
+While there is some strategy to tax planning, the actual tasks and concepts involved are pretty straightforward.
 Here are some easy boxes to check when you sit down to file your taxes:

 1. Embrace the Standard Deduction